 PET imaging of inflammation and infection

 Inflammation is a protective response of living tissue toward injury, caused for example by microbial invasion (infection), trauma, or tumour.
 Tightly regulated inflammatory processes are also an intrinsic part of normal tissue remodelling and growth.
 During the inflammatory response the blood flow and capillary permeability are increased and leukocytes migrate from blood into the interstitial space and lymph in the affected tissue region.
-Acute inflammation is initiated by resident immune cells, which release inflammatory mediators such as histamine, heparin, and serotonin.
-Activated tissue macrophages and damaged cells release cytokines which attract and activate the leukocytes, and induce the expression of selectins and integrin ligands on endothelial cell surfaces and extracellular matrix.
+Acute inflammation is initiated by resident immune cells and platelets, which release inflammatory mediators such as histamine, heparin, and serotonin.
+Activated tissue macrophages and damaged cells release cytokines which attract and activate the leukocytes, and induce the activation of VAP-1 and expression of selectins and integrin ligands on endothelial cell surfaces and in extracellular matrix.
 In chronic inflammation the extracellular matrix is degraded by matrix metalloproteases, but also healing processes such as angiogenesis take place at the same time.
 Activated immune cells may also induce local hypoxia and expression of hypoxia-inducible factors.

 The location of inflamed tissue can be found using PET imaging, which is sufficient in many clinical situations, but it would be useful to distinguish between inflammation caused by normal wound heeling and post-surgical infection, and between sterile and infectious loosening of joint replacements.
 At present the role of PET in the discrimination between infection and non-microbial inflammation, let alone identification of pathogens, is limited, but developing rapidly.

 Activated inflammatory cells have an increased demand for glucose.
 Increased expression of glucose transporters and hexokinase results in increased uptake of [18F]FDG in the tissue crowded by activated macrophages and neutrophils.
-Although increased [18F]FDG uptake is not specific for inflammation, it has been used to study for example rheumatoid arthritis, Lyme arthritis (Pietikäinen et al., 2017), inflammatory bowel disease, sarcoidosis, idiopathic retroperitoneal fibrosis (Vaglio and Maritati, 2016), vasculitis, vascular inflammation in atherosclerosis, renal inflammation and infections (Wan et al., 2018, bone and prostheses infections, diabetic foot (Basu et al, 2012), eosinophilic inflammation in asthma, and muscular inflammation (Yamada et al., 1995; Tatejama et al., 2015; Aro et al., 2017).
+Although increased [18F]FDG uptake is not specific for inflammation, it has been used to study for example rheumatoid arthritis, Lyme arthritis (Pietikäinen et al., 2017), inflammatory bowel disease, sarcoidosis, idiopathic retroperitoneal fibrosis (Vaglio and Maritati, 2016), vasculitis (Taimen et al., 2019), vascular inflammation in atherosclerosis, renal inflammation and infections (Wan et al., 2018, bone and prostheses infections, diabetic foot (Basu et al, 2012), eosinophilic inflammation in asthma, and muscular inflammation (Yamada et al., 1995; Tatejama et al., 2015; Aro et al., 2017).
 Since [18F]FDG PET can detect both inflammation and cancer, it is optimal for imaging patients with fever of unknown origin (Bleeker-Rovers et al., 2009).

 [18F]F- PET has shown promise in imaging of increased bone turnover during inflammation of the bone and in rheumatoid arthritis and ankylosing spondylitis.
 [18F]F- has also been used to image microcalcification in arterial plaques, both in animal disease models and in humans.
 Increased [18F]F- uptake has also been observed in chronic tuberculosis lesions in mice.

 Sphingosine-1-phosphate (S1P) and its receptors are involved in many immune system mediated diseases, including MS, rheumatoid arthritis, and inflammatory bowel disease.
-PET tracers targeting S1P receptor 1 have been used in animals models of inflammatory diseases.
+PET radiopharmaceuticals targeting S1P receptor 1 have been used in animals models of inflammatory diseases.

 Cyclooxygenase (COX), or officially prostaglandin-endoperoxide synthase (PTGS) is a family of enzymes that are responsible for the formation of prostanoids, including prostaglandins and thromboxane.
 These cause the pain and tissue swelling in inflammation.
 Prostaglandins are derived from arachidonic acid, which is an abundant fatty acid in cell membranes.
 Nonsteroidal anti-inflammatory drugs such as aspirin and ibuprofen are COX inhibitors.
 COX-1 is expressed constitutively in normal tissues, but the expression of COX-2 is induced by several cytokines, including TNF-α.